 Treating Chronic Disease

 Why is this distinction important?
 Because it will determine the way the disease needs to be treated.
 In the case of acute disease, the focus is on reducing and eliminating the symptoms.
 In the case of a sudden heart attack, for example, if the treatment does not immediately focus on the symptom, the person could die.

-In the case of chronic disease however, the focus must not be placed entirely on the symptom but on the whole person and their lives.
+In the case of chronic disease, however, the focus must not be placed entirely on the symptom but on the whole person and their lives.
 Chronic disease is not sudden.
-It appears gradually and, in order to effectively treat it, the whole person, that is their environment, both physically such as nutrition, sleep, toxins and gentle exercise, as well as mentally, such as repressed emotions, past trauma, beliefs, behaviors and relationship style must be addressed if the person is to heal from their chronic disease.
+It appears gradually and, in order to effectively treat it, the whole person, that is their environment, both physical such as nutrition, sleep, toxins, and gentle exercise, as well as mentally, such as repressed emotions, past trauma, beliefs, behaviors and relationship style must be addressed if the person is to heal from their chronic disease.

 How Can Hypnotherapy and NLP Address Chronic Disease?

-Hypnotherapy and NLP can play two key roles in treating chronic disease:
+Knowing what is chronic disease, hypnotherapy and NLP can play two key roles in treating it:

-1. Increase compliance with diet, exercise, detoxing and any medication through working with commitment and motivation.
+1. Increase compliance with lifestyle changes, such as diet, exercise, and detoxing through working with commitment and motivation.

-In MINDbasedHealing, we teach our practitioners how to use hypnotherapy to talk to their client’s chronic disease and how to use NLP to transform those factors and create lasting change.
+In MINDbasedHealing, we teach our practitioners what is chronic disease and how to use hypnotherapy and NLP to help our clients understand what the body is reacting to in their lives and how to create lasting change.